Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 For example, a 16 tap single-rate symmetric FIR with a `512` sample input/output window operating on ``cint16`` data with ``int16`` coefficients implemented on AIE will need around `2.56 us` (based on 1 GHz AIE clock) before first full window of output samples is available for the consumer to read.
 Subsequent iterations will produce output data with reduced latency, due to the nature of ping-pong buffering and pipelined operations.

-To minimize the latency, the bffer size should be set to the minimum size that meets the required throughput.
+To minimize the latency, the buffer size should be set to the minimum size that meets the required throughput.

 .. _FIR_MULTPILE_BUFFER_PORTS: